EGI-Federation/training-cloud-di4r-2017/Api-VOMS-CANL/README.md

 # Api-VOMS-CANL

-Api-VOMS-CANL is a Java binding for the Virtual Organization Membership Service (VOMS) API.
+Api-VOMS-CANL is sample creation of a Virtual Organization Membership Service (VOMS) proxy using the VOMS client.
 The application contact the VOMS service to generate RFC or full-legacy X.509 proxy certificates.

 ## Compile and Run